canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 Phishers often abuse trusted platforms like Microsoft to bypass spam filters.
 This is a common red flag in phishing emails — using trusted, legitimate platforms to host malicious content or redirect victims, making it harder for security tools to block them.

-The IP 104.17.24[.]14 was more telling.
-Multiple vendors flagged it as a known Tor exit node.
-It also appeared in abuse.ch URLhaus and Feodo Tracker datasets from prior campaigns.
+The IP 185.220.101[.]47 was more telling. abuse.ch flagged it as a known Tor exit node.

 ### Step 3: IOC extraction

 I used the Python script in this repo (tools/ioc_extractor.py) to do the following:
 - parse the all components using Python's urlparse, extract FQDN, subdomain, root domain, path, filename, and hosting platform
-- prints threat intel notes with direct links to query the IOCs on VirusTotal, urlscan.io, and AbuseIPDB.
+- print threat intel notes with direct links to query the IOCs on VirusTotal, urlscan.io, and AbuseIPDB.
 Then I defanged everything before documenting them.

 ```
 # IP addresses
 185.220.101[.]47
+104.17.24[.]14
+20.150.1[.]1

 # Email addresses
-support@it-helpdeskk[.]com
-harvest99@protonmail[.]com
-bounce@it-helpdeskk[.]com
+no-reply@microsoft[.]com
+media-protection@usual-assist[.]com
+bounce@nisihfjoz.co[.]uk

-# Hashes (if attachment present)
+# Hashes (if attachment present)- TO BE WORKED ON
 MD5:    [hash]
 SHA256: [hash]
 ```